Dynamics of vortex defect formation in two dimensional Coulomb crystals: Kibble-Zurek mechanism of defect formation

 where $f(t)$ is the function representing the growth of the correlation length due to coarsening.
 Equation (\ref{eq:KZcoarsening}) expresses the idea that before the KZ freeze-out time, $\hat{t}$, the correlation length adopts its thermal equilibrium value, and after crossing $\hat{t}$ the correlation length is growing via coarsening.
 In a two dimensional system, which is quenched from disordered into ordered phase in the presence of linear damping, one expects the coarsening to proceed via diffusing law, where the correlation length grows as the square root of time $f(t) \sim t^{1/2}$ \cite{PhysRevA.42.5865}.
-Several studies noted that the approach to diffusive law can be slow and that the coarsening is more accurately described by including a logarithmic correction, $f(t) \sim \left(t/\ln t\right)^{1/2}$ \cite{PhysRevE.47.1525,PhysRevLett.84.1503}.
+Several studies noted that the approach to diffusive law can be slow and that the coarsening is more accurately described by including a logarithmic correction, $f(t) \sim \left(t/\ln t\right)^{1/2}$\cite{PhysRevE.47.1525,PhysRevLett.84.1503}.

-In \cite{Jelic2011}, a good agreement between the analytic expression (\ref{eq:KZcoarsening}) and the numerical simulations of quenches in a two dimensional XY model is found.
-We have carried out molecular dynamics simulations to verify whether the dynamically crossing the 1-plane to 3-plane structural transition will result in the same defect scaling behavior.
-We simulate the dynamics of $N=9858$ $\textrm{Be}^{+}$ ions at a temperature of $20\mu \textrm{K}$ and $\gamma = 8.96 \times 10^{-7} \textrm{ps}^{-1}$ confined to a periodic box in an $xy$ directions and a harmonic potential in the $z$ directions by numerically integrating equation (\ref{eq:motion1})-(\ref{eq:motion3}).
+We have carried out an MD simulation to probe the KZ and coarsening dynamics following a dynamic crossing of the 1-plane to 3-plane structural phase transition We simulate the dynamics of $N=9858$ $\textrm{Be}^{+}$ ions at a temperature of $20\mu \textrm{K}$ confined to a periodic box in an $xy$ directions and a harmonic potential in the $z$ directions by numerically integrating equation (\ref{eq:motion1})-(\ref{eq:motion3}).
+To establish whether the collective dynamics is sensitive to the friction coefficient, the simulations are carried out at high damping, $\gamma = 8.96 \times 10^{-7} \textrm{ps}^{-1}$, and low damping, $\gamma = 8.96 \times 10^{-8} \textrm{ps}^{-1}$.
 The system is first thermalized at a confinement frequency $\omega_z^{(i)}$ sufficiently far from the critical frequency $\omega_z^{(c)}$ such that the correlation length is small i.e. of the order of the lattice spacing.
 After that the confining frequency is decreased linearly at a rate, $\omega_z = \omega_z^{(i)}+t(\omega_z^{(f)}-\omega_z^{(i)})/\tau_Q$, such that the system undergoes a transition between a 1-plane and 3-plane structural phases at a rate $1/\tau_Q$.
 The defects are counted using the method presented in Section \ref{sec:defects}, and in order to obtain the ensemble averaged defect number $\langle n(t) \rangle$ the simulations are carried out $\sim 140$ times for each $\tau_Q$.